jobrunner/rolfoffl/README.md

 ![ScreenShot](screenshot.png)

 ## Todo
-Settings section with Copyrights and License notes.
+- Settings section with Copyrights and License notes.
 Less funny.
+- A simple Map showing/hightlighting the region of found PLZ.